 - All required standardized testing official score reports, which includes SAT Subject Tests for most majors and the TOEFL or IELTS if English is not your native language

 - Secondary School Counselor Evaluation

 - Teacher Recommendation

-- All Fine Art applicants to the Schools of Art, Design, Drama and Music are required to arrange an audition or portfolio review.
-Applicants to the School of Architecture are strongly recommended to submit a portfolio.
+- All Fine Art applicants to the Schools of Architecture, Art, Design, Drama and Music are required to arrange an audition or portfolio review.